Lt Joel D. Thorvaldson, O-727586 (survived) Spanish Fork, UT

 Crashed September 13, 1943

 Built by Curtiss in Buffalo, New York.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-104977.
 Disassembled and shipped overseas and reassembled.

 Assigned to the 5th Air Force, 49th Fighter Group, 8th Fighter Squadron.
-Squadron number 55.
 Assigned to pilot 1st Lt.
-Joel D. Thorvaldson.
+Joel D. Thorvaldson with Squadron number 55.
 The

 right side of the plane was decorated by the crew chief, who nicknamed the aircraft "Mr.